-If you have a child with special needs who can participate fully in Camp Kiwanis activities, please contact the camp director to decide whether our program is a good fit for your camper.
+If you have a child with special needs who can participate fully in Camp Kiwanis activities, please contact the camp coordinator to decide whether our program is a good fit for your camper.
 We will make every effort to accommodate special requests while maintaining a safe and rewarding camp environment.

 While Camp Kiwanis is ADA accessible, the summer camp program is not designed for children with serious physical disabilities, or emotional or neurological disorders.
 Special needs camps with appropriately trained staff and specially designed equipment do exist and are a safer more rewarding choice for these campers.

 Mail call is a very popular time at camp.
 Mail sent to campers should be postmarked by Tuesday afternoon of the week they attend camp to ensure delivery before campers depart on Friday afternoon.
 While letters and photos are encouraged, food, candy, games, or other personal items are not permitted in camp.
 Please do not send care packages containing these items.

 Due to the number of campers we accommodate, campers will not have access to a telephone.
 The camp staff will contact you in the event there is a problem.
 Important phone messages for campers will be delivered by one our directors.

 We have found that family visits can cause homesickness and detract from the daily activity schedule.
 Except for emergencies, family visitation is not allowed while camp is in session.
 Families are welcome to tour the camp, meet the staff, and help campers settle-in on Monday morning during check-in.

 While at Camp Kiwanis, campers are expected to follow the Marion County Public Schools student code of conduct.

 Daily activities are a vital part of the Camp Kiwanis experience and campers are encouraged to participate fully.
 Campers are expected to follow all camp rules such as cooperating with others, cleaning up after themselves, wearing shoes and life jackets when appropriate, and following staff directions.